How People Use Ensō

 Related: How I collect feedback for Ensō

-First, this post is not about testimonials (although I do need to get organised about this as well: Ensō - testimonials), it not about how happy or dissatisfied people are with the tool.
+First, this post is not about testimonials (although I do need to get organised about this as well: Ensō - testimonials), or how happy or dissatisfied people are with the tool.
 It's a list of use cases I'm trying to organise (How to turn ideas into objects?), describe in more detail, and share with people who might find Ensō helpful.

 We're working with the garage door up, and I've kept you standing outside for 3 paragraphs already.
 OK, come in.
 Nah you can keep your shoes on.
 I'm not sure why, but yeah, sure, you can step on that.